-Our mission is to teach and preserve traditional and contemporary wooden boatbuilding skills while developing the individual as a craftsman.
+Our mission is to teach and preserve boatbuilding and marine systems skills while developing the individual as a craftsperson.

 After building wooden boats in the Puget Sound area for more than fifty years, master shipwright Bob Prothero had learned boatbuilding skills that could not be found textbooks.
 In partnership with Libby Palmer and Henry Yeaton, a dream was fulfilled, and the Northwest School of Wooden Building was founded in January 1981 to pass the traditions to new generations of wooden boatbuilders.

 Today, the Northwest School of Wooden Boatbuilding is committed to providing men and women of all ages a quality education in traditional and contemporary wooden boatbuilding and fine woodworking.
 We strive to impart sound, practical knowledge in traditional maritime skills, using wooden boats as the training medium.
 We hope to imbue our students with the pride and satisfaction that comes from skillful work joyfully executed.

 Motivated by concern that traditional wooden boatbuilding techniques could become a lost art, Bob Prothero collaborated with Libby Palmer and Henry Yeaton to establish a school to teach and preserve the skills associated with fine wooden boatbuilding.

 Bob Prothero was a renowned Puget Sound master shipwright who had worked for fifty years in the wooden boatbuilding industry (along with his brother, Frank), before he helped found NWSWB.
 His family produced several generations of Pacific Northwest ship captains and master boatbuilders.
 Everything he knew – especially the lofting process – he brought to the school.